Kooczon/apple_mobility_data_analysis_2021/README.md

 ### Change Log

+* 2021-11-22: Finalized bash script and created the output file
 * 2021-11-01: Created a new bash script to process sequences
 * 2021-10-25: Parameterize Rmd and add bash script to drive knitting
 * 2021-10-11: Finished the Rmd file for the project